assay-it/doc/index.md

 1. Sign Up for [https://assay.it](https://assay.it) with your GitHub account.

 2. To start quality assessments with [https://assay.it](https://assay.it), you need a git repository.
-This repository will host your BaC suites either create a new dedicated one or collocate with your application.
+This repository will host your BaC suites.

 3. The suite is simple Golang program build around [http combinator library](https://github.com/fogfish/gurl).
 Please check  details about [syntax and api](/docs/core).